CREW-WILDFIRE: Benchmarking Agentic Multi-Agent Collaborations at Scale: Appendix

 \subsection{Random Seeds and Other Hyperparameters}

 For all the LLMs, we set the temperature to 0 to achieve deterministic results and a single completion per decision step.
-The generation seeds for the tasks are listed in Tab.~\ref{tab:seeds}.
+All experiments used GPT-4o (model ID: gpt-4o-2024-08-06) with a context window of 128,000 tokens.